dentsucreativeuk/dev-standards/Admin/Git.md

 ### Rolling back
 If the work is cancelled then the target branches must be cleaned.
 Either by reverting the merge commits, or if not yet pushed, resetting the head to the point before the merge commits.

-If however, the work has progressed enough to end up on `master`, rollback should only be performed by reversion, regardless of remote state.
+If however, the work has progressed enough to end up on `main`, rollback should only be performed by reversion, regardless of remote state.

 ### Avoiding conflicts
 Conflicts are an inevitable part of Git management, and while never completely avoidable, there are steps we can take to reduce their impact and frequency of occurence: